TrainTravel/scala-workshop/01-workshop.md

 ==================

 * Brief introduction to some essentials of Scala programming
-* You still need to learn the rest!
+* You still need to learn the rest afterwards!
+(A journey of a lifetime...)
+* Combination of short lectures, followed by various group exercises

 Resources